kisaacs/bpc-reading-group/README.md

 - **3/11**: No Meeting, Spring Recesss
 - **3/18**: TBD
 - **3/25**: TBD
 - **4/1**: ["A Model for Increasing Gender Diversity in Technology"](https://dl.acm.org/doi/pdf/10.1145/3159450.3159533), Rheingans, D'Eramo, Diaz-Espinoza, & Ireland.
-(Rationale: Several wanted to read it last semester)
+(Rationale: Several wanted to read it based on citations in works from last semester)
 - **4/8**: TBD
 - **4/15**: TBD
 - **4/22**: TBD